 So, go ahead and take a look at four more selling business myths below.
 Enjoy!

 1) It does not matter if people know I want to sell my business.

-Uncertainty about the future may raise anxiety amongst your staff, and concerns with both your supply and client base.
-These key stakeholders in your business finding out about the sale “through the grapevine” must certainly be avoided.
+Uncertainty about the future of your business may raise anxiety amongst your staff, and concerns with both your supply and client base.
+And any chance the key stakeholders in your business finding out about the sale “through the grapevine” must certainly be avoided.

 Confidentiality is of utmost importance and keeping control of the communication about the sale is paramount.

 Of course, you will need to inform your staff, suppliers and clients once you have concluded a sale or just before completion - once you are able to present the transfer of ownership as a positive opportunity to all concerned.

 2) I don't have to give a reason for selling my business.

 “Why are you selling?” is one of the first questions any prospective buyer will ask, and not having a clear reason will have a detrimental impact on the whole selling process.